South Leith Parish Church: Siege of Leith

 The new arrangement of power took time to settle down.
 In 1571 there was much discussion regarding the transfer of church positions.
 Noblemen were becoming bishops without any further qualification and positions in the church were being given to inappropriate people – including some who were still not legally adult.
 In 1572 an "extraordinary" general meeting was called by the regent (the Earl of Mar) and held here.
-The meeting made resolutions but they were not fully implemented as the King (James VI of Scotland was still a minor.
+The meeting made resolutions but they were not fully implemented as the King, James VI of Scotland was still a minor.

-On 1 May 1590, James VI and his wife Anne of Denmark arrived in the Water of Leith.
+On 1 May 1590, James VI and his wife Anne of Denmark arrived in the Port of Leith.
 After a welcoming speech in French by James Elphinstone at the shore, Anne stayed in the King's Wark and James went alone to hear a sermon by Patrick Galloway in the Parish kirk.

 The new status for the South Leith kirk as Parish church was confirmed by Act of Parliament in 1609.
 This was recorded in the parish records which still survive back to May 1597.
 The seal of a charter granted in 1608 to a James Hall shows the church as being not dissimilar to its present appearance.
 The kirk records record that in 1615 the church was added to with a central steeple.

 In the middle of the 17th century the church was involved in initiating and supervising sanitary measures and relieving the distress of victims during the Plague of 1645.
 Over 2,700 people lost their lives – this was half the population.
-From 1650 to 1657 the Parliamentarians used the church as a magazine during the civil war.
+From 1650 to 1657 the Parliamentarians used the church as a magazine during the Wars of the Three Kingdoms.
 The kirk records record the problems at that time with church services having to be conducted wherever space allowed.